 STEM and seasons match perfectly with fun challenges that involve candy hearts and more!
 If you are looking to keep the kids busy and give them something to work on during the led up to Valentine’s Day, these printable Valentine’s Day STEM challenge activity cards are the solution!
 Get the kids away from the screens and encourage them to invent, design, and engineer their own worlds.
 Simple STEM is perfect year-round.

-PRINTABLE VALENTINES DAY CHALLENGE CARDS FOR KIDS STEM
+PRINTABLE VALENTINES DAY CHALLENGE CARDS

 Use special occasion holidays like Valentine’s Day as a way to try out themed science and STEM activities with your kids or in your classroom.
 I made these printable Valentines Day Challenge Cards go along with our 14 Days of Valentine’s STEM Countdown.
 All you need to do is print, cut, and enjoy!